HBV hydrology model: Discharge modelling

-HBV has been used for discharge modelling in many countries worldwide, including Brazil, China, Iran, Mozambique, Sweden, Switzerland and Zimbabwe.
+Applications.
+HBV has been used to simulate river discharge in many countries worldwide, including Brazil, China, Iran, Mozambique, Sweden, Switzerland and Zimbabwe.
 The HBV has also been used to simulate internal variables such as groundwater levels.
 The model has also been used for hydrological change detection studies and climate-change impact studies.

+Versions.
 The HBV model exists in several versions.
 One version, which has been especially designed for education with a user-friendly graphical user interface, is HBV light.
 HBV emulation is available as a part of Raven hydrologic framework.
 Raven is an open-source robust and flexible hydrological modelling framework, designed for application to challenging hydrological problems in academia and practice.
 This fully object-oriented code provides complete flexibility in spatial discretization, interpolation, process representation, and forcing function generation.

 Sediment and solute modelling

 The HBV model can also simulate the riverine transport of sediment and dissolved solids.
 Lidén simulated the transport of nitrogen, phosphorus and suspended sediment in Brazil, Estonia, Sweden and Zimbabwe.